Program Suspension, Moratorium and Closure Policy

 Program faculty or the college dean where the program is located may recommend to UCDC or Graduate Subcommittee that a program be closed because enrollment activity has stopped or because the program is no longer viable for lack of resources, qualified faculty, student demand, or commitment by faculty or the school(s) or college(s) where it is located.

 A recommendation that a program be closed must come from the program faculty or the dean, in situations where no program faculty exist.
-Faculty must complete the Academic Action Request Form and the Program Closure Form, which should include the reasons for the closure along with the term and the year it is to take effect, and evidence that all students have graduated or transferred into another program.
+Faculty must complete the process through CIM, which should include the reasons for the closure along with the term and the year it is to take effect, and evidence that all students have graduated or transferred into another program.
 The form should be submitted to the UCDC or the Graduate Subcommittee by January for the action to take effect by the fall term.
 The UCDC or Graduate Subcommittee will consider these requests on a right of rejection basis, taking into account such factors as feasibility of offering the program at an acceptable level of educational quality and that all students have completed or transferred out of the program before the request is considered.
-A request for closure of a program with shared resources from two or more colleges should include a signature on the Academic Action Request Form from the other college dean(s).

 Upon acceptance of the program closure the program may no longer be advertised or admit students and will be removed from admissions and program websites, as well as the catalog.